OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/06-reading-a-photoresistor.md

 ```
 cat /dev/ttyS1
 ```
-If we cover the photoresistor with our hand, we should see on our Omega terminal that the light intensity (lux) value decrease significantly.
-The resistance of the photoresistor is inverse proportional to the light intensity (lux).
+If you cover the photoresistor with your hand, you'll see on your Omega's command line that the light intensity (lux) value will decrease significantly.
+You'll also see how the resistance of the photoresistor is inverse proportional to the light intensity (lux).

 #### A Closer Look at the Code